About This Course

 - Object oriented programming with Inheritance

-- Programming with sounds
+- work with images and sounds

-- More fun and interactive projects
+- 3~4 fun interactive projects

 Yes.
 There will be homework, of various length, most of the homework would be continuation from class practices plus extra tasks.
 Students will spend different amount of time on homework depending on how much progress they made from class.
 On average, expect to spend a couple of hours on homework weekly.

 The Intermediate Java course is for students who have learned the fundamental Java knowledge but not in a hurry to tackle the APCS or USACO yet.
 The students want to spend more time to further solidify their understanding of the important concepts, and sharpen their programming skills with fun projects and more hands-on practices.